philip-chen6/philip-chen6.github.io/README.md

 # Philip Chen

 Hi, I'm Philip!
 Welcome!
-I'm currently studying Data Science (and minoring in Music) at UC San Diego.
+I'm currently studying Data Science (and minoring in Math and Music) at UC San Diego.
 I'm passionate about solving impactful real-world problems with machine learning, tinkering with agents, and building meaningful applications.
 Also always looking to jam (🎸) with people and improve my music skills!

 If you'd like to contact me, you can reach me at **philipchen247@gmail.com**.